| Thu, May 7 - Jun 11 |

 Actor's Studio

 Do you love acting or want to learn how to act?
 Explore how to hone your body and voice as instruments for the stage or screen.
 Acting exercises drawing on a variety of methods will stretch your imagination and help you discover new ways to create and develop a character.
 Build confidence through scene study and short performances in a supportive, welcoming environment.
 The class also touches on audition preparation and the business of pursuing an acting career.
-All levels welcome.
-Please note: This class has been changed to a 4 week class and will end on February 5. -
+All levels welcome. -

-Learn to play the banjo in the old-time clawhammer style.
-Beginning: For those just starting out or with a bit of experience.
-Focus on right-hand technique and basic chords, aiming to learn a handful of tunes.
-The emphasis will be on learning by ear, with banjo tab handouts for support.
-Continuing: If you can already play at least a handful of tunes, dive deeper into G, G modal, and double C tunings.
+Improve your banjo-playing skills in the old-time clawhammer style.
+If you can already play at least a handful of tunes, dive deeper into G, G modal, and double C tunings.
 We’ll continue refining right-hand technique to help you get the best possible sound.
-Note: Students must bring their own banjo. -
+Note: Students must bring their own banjo.
+Please note: There will be no class on April 29 -

 Everyone Can Sing